 3 introduces the X-Factor ability, which is available to everyone on the cast, although the actual effect is unique to each character.
 It can be triggered at any time but is best used as a Desperation Attack because the fewer characters you have, the stronger and longer the effect.

 In Persona 4 Arena, all characters enter "Awakening" mode upon breaking out of a combo with 35% of their health left or lower, granting increased defense, 50 SP, and a new SP attack, which is in arguably every case, their strongest attack. (outside of the Instant Kill moves.)

 Samurai Shodown 5 had a mechanic called Mu no Kyouchi ("Circumstance of Nothing"), which caused the opponent to slow down and opened up a powerful attack, but which could only be accessed after one already lost a round and had lost a certain level of health.
 Also inverted with the game's finishing attacks, which only worked if the opponent had already lost a round and a certain amount of health.

 In Super Smash Bros.
-Brawl, Lucario's attacks get more powerful as he gains percentages, peaking out at 168%.
+Brawl, Lucario's attacks get more powerful as his damage percentage increases, peaking out at 168%.
 This is invoked in an event match where you have to play as Lucario starting out with high percent (182%).

 Related: If a character is down several points or stock, they automatically gain Final Smash powers the next time they drop down onto the stage.